joemoose/psiops/docs/index.md

   - navigation
 ---

-# PsiOps RPG
+# ENIGMA RPG

 *Working Draft v.0.3*

-PSIOPS isn't your typical adventure roleplaying game.
+ENIGMA RPG isn't your typical adventure roleplaying game.
 It’s a unique squad-level experience where you embody modern special forces operatives with paranormal abilities facing off against supernatural threats and enemies.
 The rules are designed to be minimal, fostering a narrative-based approach to roleplay.

 ## Before We Start